 From There, Many More Trails ...Added to trails at the Cape Cod National Seashore in Eastham, Truro, and Provincetown, and to the trails at Nickerson State Park in Brewster and the Shining Sea Trail in Falmouth, the Rail Trail provides the backbone to link Cape Cod's bicycle paths into an unequalled opportunity for sightseers and exercise-seekers alike.

 Bicycle "tourists" are finding, too, that the motor tourists are missing more than just a few things, from unique perspectives of the magnificent Bourne and Sagamore bridges, to closeups of life in the dunes, to access to quieter beaches and freshwater swimming, "whispering white pines" in Brewster, and so much more.
 Sometimes you've just got to get out there in the middle of things, and the bicycle routes on Cape Cod let you do that splendidly.

 Pilgrim Springs, for example, widely reputed to be the spot where the Pilgrims first found fresh water in America, is easily accessed along the Head of the Meadow bike trail in Truro.
 All of Chatham's famous sights, from its Fish Pier to its eroding shore, to its Coast Guard Station, are found along its superb bike route.
 And the trails in Provincetown couldn't bring you closer to the treasures of the sand dunes and beaches at the Cape's tip.

 Be sure to check out our Cape Cod Bike Book - for 25 years it has provided up to date information about bicycling on Cape Cod.
-We not only have maps showing where to park and where to go, but we have detailed descriptions of what you can see along each trail - nature, history, environment, popular places right near the trails, etc.
+We have all the exact locations where to park and where the trails go, but we have detailed descriptions of what you can see along each trail - nature, history, environment, popular places right near the trails, etc.